syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Change sort number and backgroud color.

-The color of the sort number and its background color can be customized by using `SfDataGridThemeData.sortOrderNumberColor` and `SfDataGridThemeData.sortOrderNumberBackgroundColor` respectively.
+The color of the sort order number and its rounded background color can be customized by using `SfDataGridThemeData.sortOrderNumberColor` and `SfDataGridThemeData.sortOrderNumberBackgroundColor` respectively.

-The following code describes how to change sort number and background color by using [SfDataGridTheme](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridTheme-class.html).

 {% tabs %}
 {% highlight Dart %}